 Metrological traceability of measurement results to a given reference must be established through an unbroken chain of calibrations and/or comparisons, each having stated uncertainties [3], using measurement standards that are appropriate for the physical or chemical property being measured.
-Comparisons may include validation measurements using various spectroscopic, chromatographic, or classical methods of analysis.
+Comparisons may include validation measurements using various spectroscopic or classical methods of analysis.
 Gravimetric or volumetric dilution is also a method of comparison, where the mass or volume of a solution before and after dilution is measured.

-This SRM can be used to establish traceability of the results of antimony measurements to NIST measurement results and standards.
-One approach is to calibrate analytical instruments or procedures for the determination of antimony using standards, the values of which are traceable to the certified value of antimony in this SRM.
+This SRM can be used to establish traceability of the results of zirconium measurements to NIST measurement results and standards.
+One approach is to calibrate analytical instruments or procedures for the determination of zirconium using standards whose values are traceable to the certified value of zirconium in this SRM.
 When the traceable values of such standards are assigned using this SRM for calibration, the uncertainties assigned to those values must include the uncertainty of the certified value of this SRM, appropriately combined with the uncertainties of all calibration measurements.

-INSTRUCTIONS FOR STORAGE, HANDLING, AND USE
+INSTRUCTIONS FOR HANDLING, STORAGE, AND USE